What is a postgraduate loan?

 Administered and applied for through Student Finance England, a postgraduate loan is a non-means-tested maintenance loan paid directly to you.
 That means, if you study towards a masters degree and don’t already hold a masters degree or higher qualification, you could be eligible for up to £12,167 of funding.

 The loan starts getting paid to you after you start studying, which means you’ll need to register and complete payment by an alternative method in order to begin your studies.

-To be eligible for a postgraduate loan you must be:
+To be eligible for a postgraduate loan, you must:

-- Studying a masters degree that started August 2016 or later – you won’t be eligible if you’re counting any study completed before this date, or are studying towards a postgraduate certificate or diploma.
+- be studying a full masters degree of a minimum of 180 credits – you won’t be eligible if you’re studying towards a postgraduate certificate or diploma

 How do the payments work?

 For you to receive your first instalment, The Open University is required to confirm to Student Finance England that you are actively studying.
 We will do this on or after your module start date.
-Actively studying is taken as logging onto your module website or submitting a Tutor Marked Assignment (TMA).
+Actively studying includes logging onto your module website and completing module activities, or submitting a Tutor Marked Assignment (TMA).

 This example is for a £12,167 loan for a three-year course starting in October.
 Alternative payment schedules will apply to different qualification start dates and durations.